Quantum geometry and low-frequency optical conductivity of nodal planes: Linear optical conductivity

 aligning with the analysis of the quantum geometry in that case, which suggests a Weyl point behaviour.
 It is well known that Dirac and Weyl points show such a linear-in-frequency dependence \cite{Hosur_2012}.
 In the case of $a<0$, where two additional Weyl points arise, we determine the optical conductivity numerically.
 The result shown in Fig.~\ref{fig:linearcond_zz} indicates a linear leading-order behaviour for small $\omega$, which is in line with the analysis of the quantum geometry for $a<0$, where the Weyl points are dominating the Berry curvature and quantum metric distribution.
 At higher frequencies, the contributions from the nodal plane lead to a stronger deviation from the linear behaviour.
 Interestingly, the limit $\omega\rightarrow\infty$ always yields the same result, which is exactly $\sigma^{zz}_{a=0}$.
 This can be understood such that if one moves `far away' from the nodal plane, the exact distribution of quantum metric will not matter anymore, and it will behave as a Weyl point, meaning that the geometry behaves as a monopole.
 However, in this limit, our low-energy model is not valid anymore.

 While the results for $a\leq0$ are interesting and in agreement with an intuitive understanding of these topological features, the $\omega^3$ dependence for $a>0$, i.e., the case with a single topological nodal plane, is completely novel and, due to the enforcing symmetry that impacts the $zz$-component of the quantum metric, expected to be a characteristic signature of a topological nodal plane.
 Higher-order terms in $k$ in the low-energy description can only impact higher-order terms in the $\omega$-expansion.
 This means that, if a material has a single topological nodal plane at the Fermi energy (without additional topological features nearby), this characteristic frequency dependence can be used to detect the nodal plane, similarly to the detection of Weyl points through their linear behaviour \cite{Xu2016_WeylOpt}.
-In order to support this statement and as a first step to investigate whether this characteristic behaviour can be observed in more complicated systems, we study the optical response of a generic tight-binding model with a topological nodal plane in the following section.
-Note that this characteristic signature is not restricted to topologically charged nodal planes.
-In Appendix \ref{app:trivNP}, we introduce a minimal low-energy model of a nodal plane with vanishing Berry curvature but finite quantum metric and show that also in this case the leading-order contribution in the linear optical conductivity component perpendicular to the nodal plane is $\sim \omega^3$.